weakish/weakish.github.com/dive-into/typescript.md

 //
 // `instanceof` type guard uses constructor function to narrow down types.
 // The right side of the `instanceof` needs to be a constructor function, i.e. class,
-// and TypeScript will narrow down to:
+// and since TypeScript 2.7 `instanceof` can properly distinguish betwen structurally identical classes.
-// - the type of the function’s prototype property if its type is not any
+//
-// - the union of types returned by that type’s construct signatures
+// A `string_literal in union_type` expression can also be inferred as type guards.

 // Intersection type
 function swim_then_fly(p: Fish & Bird) {